glaucocustodio/sequra-challenge/README.md

 Invalid and duplicate records are ignored.
 You can try importing the same file twice, nothing will be imported in the second attempt since [insert_all](https://apidock.com/rails/v6.0.0/ActiveRecord/Persistence/ClassMethods/insert_all) is used.

+The seeds file also process all disbursements and monthly fees.

 ### Recurring jobs

 [Solid Queue](https://github.com/rails/solid_queue) is used to process background jobs.
 This is my first time using this backend, I've mostly used [Sidekiq](https://sidekiq.org/) in real world applications.